ReactiveBayes/RxInfer.jl/docs/src/manuals/custom-node.md

-In the case that the interfaces do not factorize, we would get something like `@average_energy MyBernoulli (q_out_π) ...`.
+In the case that the interfaces do not factorize, we would get something like `@average_energy MyBernoulli (q_out_π::Any,) = begin ... end`.

 ## Using our node in a model

 With all the necessary functions defined, we can proceed to test our custom node in an experiment.
-For this experiment, we will generate a dataset from a Bernoulli distribution with a fixed success probability of 0.75.
+For this experiment, we will generate a dataset from a `Bernoulli` distribution with a fixed success probability of `0.75`.
 Next, we will define a probabilistic model that has a `Beta` prior and a `MyBernoulli` likelihood.
 The `Beta` prior will be used to model our prior belief about the probability of success.
 The `MyBernoulli` likelihood will be used to model the generative process of the observed data.
 We start by generating the dataset:

 ```@example create-node
 using Random